Le Havre: Transport

 For a long time Le Havre has exploited the strengths of its coastal location but also suffered from its relative isolation.
 This is why the accessibility of the city has been improved with the harbour highway A131 (E05) which links Le Havre to the A13 autoroute over Tancarville Bridge.
 The city is one hour from Rouen and one and a half-hour from Île-de-France.
 More recently the A29 autoroute (E44) has connected Le Havre to the north of France and passes over the Normandy Bridge which makes Amiens (in the north-east) two hours away and Caen (in the south-west) one hour.

 The TER network was modernized with the creation of the LER line in 2001 and direct services to Fécamp in 2005.
 Thirteen Corail trains of the Paris–Le Havre line link Le Havre station with Bréauté-Beuzeville, Yvetot, Rouen and Paris Saint-Lazare station.
 In addition there is a TGV daily service to Le Havre: it has connected the city to Marseille since December 2004 serving Rouen, Mantes-la-Jolie, Versailles, Massy, Lyon, Avignon, Aix-en-Provence, and Saint Charles station in Marseille.
 There are also local services from Le Havre station to Rolleville and Fécamp.
 Le Havre-Graville station in the eastern part of the city is served by trains to Rolleville.

 No direct rail link connects Le Havre and Caen yet many projects – known as the "Southwest Line" – to link Le Havre to the left bank of the Seine downstream from Rouen, near the estuary of the river, were studied in the second half of the 19th century and the beginning of the 20th century but none have been realized.
 By public transport it is necessary to go to Rouen by train or bus (using No. 20 Green Bus).
 There is a Gray Coach to Étretat and Fécamp and there is VTNI for destinations in the Seine valley and Rouen who provide inter-urban services on behalf of the Department of Seine-Maritime.
-Finally, the company AirPlus provides a shuttle service to the railway stations and airports of Paris.
+AirPlus provides a shuttle service to the railway stations and airports of Paris.